pe4ons/hometask-lmt/README.md

 Observation form could use a few UI/UX improvements:
    1. Display `*` symbol for required input field.
    2. Display validation errors for the `Location` input field after the Add button is clicked.
 As its limit is set from 3-100 characters.
-   3. While empty `Date` and `Image URL` input validation are handled by `/observations` request, the error is only visible in the browsers network tab.
+   3. While empty `Date` and `Image URL` input validation are handled by `/observations` endpoint, the error is only visible in the browsers network tab.
 Displaying an error under the input field would better communicate the issue to the user.

 # 3. Create automated tests using any tools, frameworks and languages you are comfortable with.